 You may also be asked to undergo a new physical exam.

 Be sure to bring with you:

-If your CDL hasn't been expired for more than a year, you won't be required to take a general knowledge written test to renew your license.
+You won't be required to take a general knowledge written test to renew your license.

 If you fail the test, you may take it again as often as you wish.
 You may continue to use your endorsement until your driver license expires on your birthday.

 You may also choose to renew your CDL without the endorsement, and study to obtain it later if you wish.
 That way, you can drive commercially, although you won't be allowed to transport material that requires hazmat placarding.
-Once you pass the hazmat endorsement test, you can upgrade your license by paying an $18 correction fee plus a $5 endorsement fee.

 You also must present a Federal Security Threat Assessment to renew a CDL with a hazardous materials endorsement.

 Other situations where you'll need to take additional tests when you renew your CDL is when you want to upgrade the group designator, remove an air brake restriction, or add a new endorsement to your current CDL.

 You'll need to take a written test to upgrade from a Group B or C designation, or to acquire endorsements to operate a school bus, double trailer, passenger carrier, tanker, or to haul hazardous materials.